sgwilbur/docs-and-examples/README.md

 These pages contain information on various topics as specified in the file name.

 ## Jenkinsfile-examples
 Contains real, working examples of Jenkins pipeline jobs to perform various actions.
 These jobs were taken from customer engagements or working demos.

+## Word-Docs
+Contains example documentation from customer engagements, however, all customer specific information should be removed from these examples.
+Instead these examples should use standard Perficient logos and formatting.

 ## images
 Contains image files for markdown pages.